dOpensource/dsiprouter/docs/index.rst

-dSIPRouter allows you to quickly turn `fail2ban rules <http://docs.fusionpbx.com/en/latest/firewall/fail2ban.html>`_ into an easy to use SIP Service Provider platform, which enables the following two basic use cases:
+dSIPRouter allows you to quickly turn ` Kamailio <http://https://www.kamailio.org/>`_ into an easy to use SIP Service Provider platform, which enables the following two basic use cases:

 - **SIP Trunking services:** Provide services to customers that have an on-premise PBX such as FreePBX, FusionPBX, Avaya, etc.  We have support for IP and credential based authentication.